-5 The Weschler Adult Intelligence Scales test (the "WAIS") is the standard instrument in the US for assessing intellectual functioning.
-The Flynn effect recognizes that norm IQ scores across a population have increased approximately 3 points per decade.
+recognizes that norm IQ scores across a population have increased approximately 3 points per decade.

-Secondly, to support the claim that he suffers from limited adaptive functioning, Moore offered a significant amount of evidence in federal court, including testimony from family, friends, teachers, and neighbors, as well as school records.
-Though Dr. Mears stated that Moore was not limited in adaptive functioning, he admitted that he could not effectively assess adaptive functioning without the use of adaptive functioning scales.
-Dr. Llorente, though, did confidently conclude that Moore suffered from adaptive deficits in every area of set forth by the DSM-IV or the AAMR.
-Likewise, there was sufficient evidence for the district court to conclude that the onset of Moore's mental retardation occurred before age 18.
+limited adaptive functioning, Moore offered a significant amount of evidence in federal court, including testimony from family, friends, teachers, and neighbors, as well as school records.8 Though Dr. Mears stated that Moore was not limited in adaptive functioning, he admitted that he could not effectively assess adaptive functioning without the use of adaptive functioning scales.
+Dr. Llorente, though, did confidently conclude that Moore suffered from adaptive deficits in every area of set forth by the Likewise, there was sufficient DSM-IV or the AAMR. evidence for the district court to conclude that the onset of Moore's mental retardation occurred before age 18.
 Again, the experts agreed that this was the case.
 In addition to the experts, testimony was given by Moore's family members explaining that it was common knowledge within the community that Moore was "slow" as a child.
 Overall, the district court listened to the opinions of experts, heard testimony from family members, and reviewed Moore's academic records, vocational work, communication skills, health and safety, social skills, leisure, self-care, home living, use of community resources, and victimization and gullibility.
 Based on all of these factors, there was sufficient evidence for the district court to conclude that each prong of the definition of mental retardation was satisfied.
 Therefore, it was not clearly erroneous for the district court to conclude that Moore is mentally retarded.

-6 There is evidence that Moore was not in special education classes, but in "corrective classes."
+8 There is evidence that Moore was not in special education classes, but in "corrective classes."
 It appears that this distinction is inconsequential, because the point is that Moore was not able to keep up with children his age.

-District Court's Standard of Review
+4. District Court's Standard of Review